EvgeniyJeka/Creditto/README.md

 Matching criteria used by the system is defined by the operator (see matching logic list below) - by default the bid with the lowest interest rate is selected when the fifth bid is received on the given offer.
+If there are several bids with identical interest rate the bid that was placed first is selected.

 # Use Case: